background banner

 In the early 60's the color guard became the honor guard at Robert and Roberta Tordeur's wedding.
 Bob was the corps' assistant business manager in the '50s and '60s.

-Five corps members marched more then one position during their years with the corps; Punky Pesola, baritone and drum major, Jack Fisher, soprano and drum major, John Schneider, glockenspiel and baritone, Doug Klatt, color guard and snare, Ted Decker, cymbals and bass drum.
+Seven corps members marched more then one position during their years with the corps; Rick Sonntag,baritone, tenor, and soprano, Punky Pesola, baritone and drum major, Jack Fisher, soprano and drum major, John Schneider, glockenspiel and baritone, Doug Klatt, color guard and snare, Ted Decker, cymbals and bass drum, Chris Wellner, soprano, bass drum, triple tenor, snare, baritone, contra, drum major, color guard sergeant, and winter color guard.
 Does anyone know of somebody else who did the same?

 Bruce, David, and Robbie Hultgren were the only three brothers to march in the same section and same year, 1967 bugle section.